Explorations of Universality in the Entropy and Hawking Radiation of Non-Extremal Kerr AdS$_4$ Black Holes: Boundary Field Theory Partition Function

 \subsection{The Matrix Model}

-Evaluating the partition function \eqref{eq:def ABJM partition function} is a rather formidable task since it is not protected by supersymmetry, since we have not inserted $(-1)^F$ in the trace.
+Evaluating the partition function~\eqref{eq: def of partition function} is a rather formidable task since it is not protected by supersymmetry, since we have not inserted $(-1)^F$ in the trace.
 In principle, the above partition function depends on the couplings of the theory.
 It might, as in the case of QCD, capture different phases at different values of the thermodynamic potentials.
 In this section, we merely estimate the above partition function by considering only certain protected operators and further imposing the singlet condition with respect to the full gauge group.
-This is a major simplification, but has been shown to capture interesting non-trivial physics in previous examples \cite{Aharony:2003sx}.
+This is a major simplification, but has been shown to capture interesting non-trivial physics in previous examples \cite{Aharony:2003sx, Nishioka:2008gz}.
+In particular, \cite{Nishioka:2008gz} has considered the $\mathcal{N}=6$ ABJM theory on $S^1 \times S^2$ in the limit $N \to \infty$ and $k \to \infty$, while in this paper we focus on the limit $N \to \infty$ at finite $k$.

 The matrix model that we seek to evaluate for the ABJM partition function can be obtained from the general form of the supersymmetric one~\cite{Kim:2009wb, Choi:2019zpz, GonzalezLezcano:2022hcf}:

 where the classical term, $Z_{\rm cl}$, the 1-loop part from the chiral multiplets, $Z_{\rm ch}$, the 1-loop part from the vector multiplets, $Z_{\rm g}$, and the Casimir energy, $Z_0$, in the partition function are given respectively by